ricknoboa137/OE_Cassandra_Practice/# OE_Cassandra_Practice_Sol.md

 SELECT * FROM posts WHERE userid = 'john doe' AND blog_title = 'John''s Blog' AND posted_at > '2012-01-01';
 ```

+## Task N_2

 We are creating the datastore for the European Traffic Incidents Office.
-All incidents arrive with the following information (You can check the atrubutes/fields in the csv)
+All incidents arrive with the following information (You can check the atrubutes/fields in the ```incidents.csv``` file)

 ## Fields
 * Registration country code